nkoshimoto/genulens/.note/progress_log.md

 ## 2026-05-03 09:35 JST - Genulens-first Refactor Direction

 - User clarified that the priority is not pre-gapmoe compatibility first; the priority is proper `genulens` modularization and pybind exposure of the real simulation logic.
-- Moved the legacy scientific `genulens.cpp` implementation into `src/genulens/simulation/legacy_genulens.cpp`.
+- Moved the scientific `genulens.cpp` implementation into `src/genulens/simulation/scientific_engine.cpp`.
-- Added thin root `genulens.cpp` wrapper that calls `genulens::run_legacy_cli()`.
+- Added thin root `genulens.cpp` wrapper that calls `genulens::run_scientific_cli()`.
-- Added `LegacySimulationBackend`, which invokes the legacy scientific simulation with `VERBOSITY=3`, captures output, parses real event rows into `SimulationResult`, and applies C++/Python likelihood callables to event weights.
+- Added `ScientificSimulationBackend`, which invokes the scientific simulation with `VERBOSITY=3`, captures output, parses real event rows into `SimulationResult`, and applies C++/Python likelihood callables to event weights.
-- Updated CMake so `genulens_core` owns the legacy scientific backend and Python calls the same backend path.
+- Updated CMake so `genulens_core` owns the scientific backend and Python calls the same backend path.
 - Moved pre-gapmoe implementation sources under `src/genulens/tools/pre_gapmoe/`; this is a mechanical relocation, not yet a semantic rewrite.
 - `make test`: passed after the genulens-first backend change.
 - Manual check passed: `./genulens l 0.5 b 0.2 Nsimu 10 seed 1234`.